imaginedelements/heather-turano-coaching/src/pages/blog/index.md

   area.
 Share, meander around, comment and have kickass discussions.
 We are all friends here.
 Let’s feel the love.
 form:
-  emailAddressPlaceholder: asdf
+  emailAddressPlaceholder: Email
-  firstNamePlaceholder: asdf
+  firstNamePlaceholder: First Name
-  submitLabel: asdf
+  submitLabel: Yes!
+Get in on the action!
 ---
-Want to keep up-to-date on the latest and seriously honest conversations being dished out by yours truly?
+**Want to keep up-to-date on the latest and seriously honest conversations being dished out by yours truly?** Become an HH insider and get all the goodies right when they become available!